swiftlang/swift-org-website/install/windows/_winget.md

 0. Setup all needed [dependencies](/install/windows/#dependencies).

-0. Install required Visual Studio components:
+0. Install Windows platform dependencies:

-   Install the latest MSVC toolset and Windows 11 SDK (10.0.22000) through Visual Studio 2022 Community installer.
-You may change the Visual Studio edition depending on your usage and team size.
+   The required C++ toolchain and Windows SDK are installed as part of Visual Studio 2022.
+The instructions below are for the Community edition, but you may want to [use a different Visual Studio edition](https://visualstudio.microsoft.com/vs/compare/) based on your usage and team size.

    ~~~ batch
    winget install --id Microsoft.VisualStudio.2022.Community --exact --force --custom "--add Microsoft.VisualStudio.Component.Windows11SDK.22000 --add Microsoft.VisualStudio.Component.VC.Tools.x86.x64 --add Microsoft.VisualStudio.Component.VC.Tools.ARM64"